Blendify/blender-manual/trunk/blender_docs/manual/physics/collision.rst

 - The objects need to share at least one common layer to have effect.
 - You may limit the effect on particles to a group of objects (in the :doc:`Field Weights panel </physics/particles/emitter/physics/index>`).
-- *Deflection* for softbody objects is difficult, they often penetrate the colliding objects.
+- *Deflection* for soft body objects is difficult, they often penetrate the colliding objects.
 - Hair particles ignore deflecting objects
   (but you can animate them as softbodies which take deflection into account).

-If you change the deflection settings for an object you have to recalculate the particle, softbody or cloth system by *Free Cache*, this is not done automatically.
+If you change the deflection settings for an object you have to recalculate the particle, soft body or cloth system by *Free Cache*, this is not done automatically.
 You can clear the cache for all selected objects with :kbd:`Ctrl-B` :menuselection:`--> Free cache selected`.